 When William Tyndale translated the New Testament into English, there were approximately six (6) million native English speakers.
 It is now estimated there are around 400 million native speakers and more than a billion non-native speakers.
 (Source: Wikipedia).

 About 80% of the King James Version (KJV) Bible comes almost directly from Tyndale’s Bible translation work in the Old and New Testaments.

-In addition to the New Testament, in his lifetime, Tyndale published The Pentateuch (Five Books of Moses, i.e. Genesis, Exodus, Leviticus, Numbers and Deuteronomy) in 1530 and the Book of Jonah in 1531.
+In addition to the New Testament, in his lifetime, Tyndale published The Pentateuch (Five Books of Moses, i.e. Genesis, Exodus, Leviticus, Numbers and Deuteronomy) in 1530 and the Book of Jonah in about 1531.

 He was arrested and spent over a year in prison.
 He was executed in 1536.

 “If God spare my life, ere many years I will cause a boy who drives the plough to know more of the scriptures than you do.”